-CSA mandatory reporting:

-- CSAs must share all reports of any allegations that would fall into the "Clery crime categories made to them in their capacity as a CSA with their campus chief CSA (typically campus police). - Does not include indirect notification: classroom discussions, overhearing something in the hallway, speeches (e.g.: Take-Back-The-Night events), etc.

-CSA vs. Responsible Employee

-- "Responsible Employee" is a broader/more encompassing designation. - All CSAs are Responsible Employees, but not all Responsible Employees are CSAs.
+- CSA Mandatory reporting: - All CSAs must report all alleged Clery-designated criminal incidents (primary and hate crimes) that are reported to them in their capacity as a CSA to chief campus CSA. - Does not include indirect notification: classroom discussions, overhearing something in the hallway, speeches (e.g.: TBTN), etc. - CSA vs. Responsible Employee - "Responsible Employee" is a broader/more encompassing designation. - All CSAs are Responsible Employees, but not all Responsible Employees are CSAs.